 Victoria W. Wolcott

 Victoria W. Wolcott is a professor of history at the University at Buffalo, State University of New York, where she teaches urban, African American, and women's history.
 She is the author of Remaking Respectability: African American Women in Interwar Detroit (2001) and Race, Riots, and Roller Coasters: The Struggle over Segregated Recreation in America (2012).
-Her current research focuses on the emergence of experimental interracial communities in mid-twentieth-century America and their influence on the long civil rights movement.
+Her current book project, "Living in the Future: The Utopian Strain in the Long Civil Rights Movement," focuses on the emergence of experimental interracial communities in mid-twentieth-century America and their influence on the long civil rights movement.
 She is also researching the life of African American pacifist and civil rights activist Eroseanna Robinson.

-- Radical Pacifism and the Long Civil Rights Movement
+- Radical Nonviolence, Interracial Utopias, and the Long Civil Rights Movement

-- The Resistant Body: Hunger Strikes and Radical Nonviolence in the Twentieth Century
+- The Resistant Body: Female Hunger Strikers in the Twentieth Century *

 Lectures marked with a * are offered as part of the OAH's initiative, Historians' Perspectives on the Rise of Donald Trump.